Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Summary and prospect

 \section{Summary and prospect}

-In summary, based on the CK interaction, we have proposed a reliable scheme to realize controllable enhancement of the single-photon optomechanical coupling.
-We have proposed effective symmetric optomechanics at a single-photon level, in which the forms of the quantum fluctuation dynamics satisfied by the photon and the phonon are identical.
-Then we have shown the optimal reciprocal transport in this symmetric optomechanics.
-By observing the critical behavior of the optimal transmission of the laser field, we have identified the boundary point of the optomechanical strong coupling.
-We have compared the scattering behavior of the laser field in the dissipative equilibrium and non-equilibrium symmetric optomechanics before and after the RWA.
-We note that a QED circuit can implement symmetric optomechanics.
-This work may pave the way to studying the single-photon optomechanical effects with current experimental platforms.
+In summary, based on an enhanced cross-Kerr circuit-QED platform, we have proposed a reliable scheme to achieve controllable enhancement of optomechanical coupling in the few-photon regime via dual coherent laser driving.
+Moreover, we introduced an effective symmetric optomechanical system, in which the quantum fluctuation dynamics of photons and phonons take analogous forms.
+Within this symmetric framework, we demonstrated optimal reciprocal transport and identified the boundary of the optomechanical strong-coupling regime by analyzing the critical behavior of the optimal laser-field transmission.
+Furthermore, we compared the scattering properties of the laser field in dissipative equilibrium and nonequilibrium symmetric optomechanical systems, both before and after applying the rotating-wave approximation.
+Our results provide a theoretical foundation for exploring a broad class of strongly coupled optomechanical quantum devices.

 This work also reveals how the form of optomechanical coupling and the type of dissipation affect the scattering characteristics of the input laser signal in an open quantum system.
-Further, we can explore the influence of optomechanical coupling and dissipation on optomechanical-induced transparency \cite{ref-92,ref-93,ref-94} and negative entanglement \cite{ref-95,ref-96,ref-97} in open quantum systems.
+Further, we can explore the influence of optomechanical coupling and dissipation on optomechanical-induced transparency \cite{ref-92,ref-93,ref-94}, negative entanglement \cite{ref-95,ref-96,ref-97,ref-Shang044048}, as well as non-Markovian \cite{ref-Sun2504.09695,ref-Shen2503.21739} and non-Hermitian \cite{ref-Zhang063702, ref-Ning250400617} dynamics in the future.